Frequently asked questions

 How Much Can I Earn In A Cybersecurity Career?

 On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salary is between $65,000 (25th%) to $145,000.
-(75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.
+(75th%) Entry-level roles typically have lower wages but offer more opportunities for growth and responsibility.

 How can I finish the training in just five weeks?